- Financial Aid

 Reach out to us to discuss your options.

 While full time enrollment requires 12 units (8 units for Graduate Students), the number of units you must maintain is determined by the type of aid you receive.
 Please refer to the unit requirements in the following aid category descriptions:

 For an Undergraduate or Credential Classification: Full time is 12 or more units, three quarter time is 9 to 11 units, half time is 6 to 8 units, and less than half time is fewer than 6 units.

 For a Masters Classification: Full time is 8 graduate level units, three quarter time is 6 graduate level units, half time is 4 graduate level units, and less than half time is fewer than 4 graduate units.

-We will measure your academic progress at the end of each spring quarter.
-Financial aid recipients are expected to complete a minimum of 75% of all attempted units with a GPA of 2.0.
-You will receive the full Satisfactory Academic Progress Policy by mail.
+We will measure your academic progress at the end of each semester.
+Financial aid recipients are expected to complete a minimum of 67% of all attempted units with a GPA of 2.0 (Cumulative and second year.
+This is 3.0 for Graduate students).
+You will receive the full Satisfactory Academic Progress Policy by e-mail.
 Be sure to speak with a financial aid counselor if you are concerned about loss of your aid eligibility.